 Private loans may be another option for paying for college.
-Since every financial institution is different, it’s good to do some research first and explore options available.
-Loan amounts and rates will depend on an applicant’s financial situation.
-Factors such as an applicant’s credit history and income are typically taken into account, and those with little of either may need a cosigner to be approved for a private loan.
+Since every financial institution is different, do some research and explore options available.
+Loan amounts and rates will depend on an applicant’s financial situation, including their credit history and income.
+Those with little of either may need a cosigner to be approved for a private loan.

 SoFi Private Student Loans